lduchosal/munin-clightning/README.md

 1. Restart the *munin-node* daemon with `systemctl restart munin-node` or `/etc/init.d/munin-node restart`.

 1. Done.
-You should now start to see a new section *clightning* in your Munin pages with the corresponding graphs.
+You should now start to see a new section *lightningd* in your Munin pages with the corresponding graphs.

 1. After a while, images